BonBon-exchange/archived-bonbon-web-browser/README.md

 - darkmode

-- chrome extension support (partial, for advanced users)
+- chrome extension support (for advanced users)

-- uBlockOrigin by default (working, but incomplete)
+- uBlockOrigin by default

 In progress: